Hi, Helen here! Writing to you from Charleston, SC.

 - You can also play with different coffee and water ratios.
 If you’re trying to achieve a strong cold brew to either add milk to, or even to use as a concentrate to add water to later, try using a higher dose of roasted coffee (1.5X - 2X the normal amount).
 If you want something more iced tea like and delicate, use less coffee.

-- Personally, I like to make my brew as cold as possible and leave it as still as possible - I don’t even stir it when I add the water but you can play around with stirring at different time points as this will also impact the taste.
+- Personally, I like to make my brew as cold as possible and you can play around with stirring at different time points as this will also impact the taste.

 - Another experiment is to try out the traditional method of a felt filter or the newer method of using a cold brew filter bag.
 I like to use two filters for my cold brew for extra filtration and minimum clean up.

 I’ve made you a quick video of my steps and listed my tried and tested method and recipe below as a starting point, enjoy!

 TIME: 5 mins prep | 24hrs refrigeration | 20 mins filtering